Twitch0125/deno-node-app/slides.md

 ## Uses the [Hono](https://hono.dev/) framework
 A framework for the "Edge"

+I did one in JS and HTM, and one with TS and JSX
-- Typescript
+- Typescript (and Javascript)
-- Templates with JSX
+- Templates with JSX (and HTM)
 - No build step

 ```ts